Open-Source-Community/BASH-JAM-I/README.md

 # BASH-JAM-I

+### Collection of simple bash scripts written in a week by the team members.

 #### This is **BASH-JAM** Version One.
 - BASH-JAM is an idea to practice bash scripting in a competetive way, where you have to create a useful tool in a limited time.
 - BASH-JAM version 1 is for OSC-Linux members only.